supabase/supa_audit/README.md

 The output of the most recent test run is stored in `results/`.

-When the outputs for a test in `results/` is correct, copy it to `test/expected/` and the test will pass.
+When the output for a test in `results/` is correct, copy it to `test/expected/` and the test will pass.

 ## Interactive Prompt